-- 1. As long as a Fund operates in reliance on the requested order, the Shares of the Fund will be listed on an exchange. - 2.
-The website for the Funds, which is and will be publicly accessible at no charge, will contain, on a per Share basis, for each Fund the prior business day's NAV and market closing price or Bid/Ask Price of the Shares, a calculation of the premium or discount of the market closing price or Bid/Ask Price against such NAV, and any other information regarding premiums and discounts as may be required for other ETFs under rule 6c-11 under the Act, as amended.
-The website will also disclose any information regarding the bid-ask spread for each Fund as may be required for other ETFs under rule 6c-11 under the Act. as amended. - 3.
-Each Fund will include the Legend in a prominent location on the outside cover page of its prospectus, as well as on its website and any marketing materials. - 4.
-On each business day, before the commencement of trading of Shares, each Fund will publish on its website the Proxy Portfolio and the Portfolio Overlap for that day. - 5.
-No Adviser or Sub-Adviser, directly or indirectly, will cause any Authorized Participant (or any investor on whose behalf an Authorized Participant may transact with the Fund) to acquire any deposit instrument for a Fund through a transaction in which the Fund could not engage directly. - 6.
-The requested relief to permit ETF operations will expire on the effective date of any Commission rule under the Act that provides relief permitting the operation of actively managed ETFs that disclose a proxy portfolio on each business day, without fully disclosing the ETF's entire portfolio at the same time. - 7.
-Each Fund will provide the Commission staff with periodic reports (for which confidential treatment may be requested) containing such information as the Commission staff may request. - 8.
-Each Fund and each person acting on behalf of a Fund will comply with and agree to be subject to the requirements of Regulation Fair Disclosure as if it applied to them (except that the exemptions provided in Rule 100(b)(2)(iii) therein shall not apply). - 9.
-Each Fund will maintain and preserve, for a period of not less than five years, in an easily accessible place, (i) all written agreements (or copies thereof) between an Authorized
+1. As long as a Fund operates in reliance on the requested order, the Shares of the Fund will be listed on an exchange.

+2. The website for the Funds, which is and will be publicly accessible at no charge, will contain, on a per Share basis, for each Fund the prior business day's NAV and market closing price or Bid/Ask Price of the Shares, a calculation of the premium or discount of the market closing price or Bid/Ask Price against such NAV, and any other information regarding premiums and discounts as may be required for other ETFs under rule 6c-11 under the Act, as amended.
+The website will also disclose any information regarding the bid-ask spread for each Fund as may be required for other ETFs under rule 6c-11 under the Act, as amended.

+3. Each Fund will include the Legend in a prominent location on the outside cover page of its prospectus, as well as on its website and any marketing materials.

+4. On each business day, before the commencement of trading of Shares, each Fund will publish on its website the Tracking Basket and the Tracking Basket Weight Overlap for that day.

+5. No Adviser or Sub-Adviser, directly or indirectly, will cause any Authorized Participant (or any investor on whose behalf an Authorized Participant may transact with the Fund) to acquire any

+42 Our Division of Economic Research and Analysis ("DERA") considered whether the current activity in a Fund's holdings could be reverse engineered and concluded that the answer depends on the specifics of each Fund, including the size of the Fund's universe of potential portfolio selections, the mechanics of how the Fund's Tracking Basket is constructed in relationship to the Fund's portfolio holdings, the type of information disclosed about the Fund's portfolio holdings, and the degree of overlap between the Fund's Tracking disclose this risk to investors.
+See application at 24.
+43 See application at 30.

+Basket and its portfolio holdings.
+The Funds would

+deposit instrument for a Fund through a transaction in which the Fund could not engage directly.

+6. The requested relief to permit ETF operations will expire on the effective date of any Commission rule under the Act that provides relief permitting the operation of actively managed ETFs that disclose a proxy portfolio on each business day, without fully disclosing the ETF's entire portfolio at the same may request.

+7. Each Fund will provide the Commission staff with periodic reports (for which confidential treatment may be requested) containing such information as the Commission staff apply).

+8. Each Fund and each person acting on behalf of a Fund will comply with and agree to be subject to the requirements of Regulation Fair Disclosure as if it applied to them (except that the exemptions provided in Rule 100(b)(2)(iii) therein shall not